 - It’s important to whisk the glaze constantly while making it to prevent the sugars from sticking and/or the cornstarch from clumping.

 - Be sure the gelatin is completely dissolved during the cooking process.
 But also be careful that you don’t cook it past that point.
 The glaze will continue to thicken as it cools.
-In fact, it’s not all together that thick until it’s set for a few hours in the fridge.
+In fact, it’s not altogether that thick until it’s set for a few hours in the fridge.
 This recipe calls for adding cornstarch to the glaze.
 Cornstarch is a wonderful thickening agent and very stable.
 It’s counterintuitive, but cornstarch will actually lose its thickening ability if it’s cooked too long or whisked too much.
 Both under-dissolved gelatin and over-cooked cornstarch can make the glaze too soupy and give it a cloudy appearance.

 - Whipped cream rosettes can be the “icing on the pie,” so to speak.
 I whip together 1 cup of heavy whipping cream, 1 ½ tablespoons powdered sugar, and 1 teaspoon vanilla.
 This pie is delicious with or without whipped cream, and I grew up eating it without any at all.
 But these days my family likes it served with double the whipped cream layered over the top like frosting on a cake.
 It’s not the prettiest of presentations, but WOW is it yummy.